HaxeFoundation/nekovm.org/www/pages/doc/begin.md

 $print("hello neko world !\n");
 ```

-Compile your `hello.neko` file into a `hello.n` file using the neko commandline compiler by calling `nekoc hello.neko`.
+Compile your `hello.neko` file into a `hello.n` file using the Neko command-line compiler by calling `nekoc hello.neko`.
 If you didn't make any syntax errors, this will produce a `hello.n` file containing the compiled bytecode of your sources.

 You can now run this bytecode "module" by calling `neko hello`.
 This should print the usual funny string to the standard output.